ctrlplusb/react-universally/README.md

 __Step 3: Set up your env configuration file__

-The application depends on environment settings which are exposed to the application via a `.env` file.
-You will have to create one of these using the example version (`.env_example`).
-You could simply copy the example:
+The application depends on environment settings, which can be provided via the cli/host or via a `.env` file.
+You can copy the example version (`.env_example`) provided to ensure that all the required environment variables are available.
+To do so run the following command:

     cp .env_example .env

 I would recommend that you review the options within the `.env` file.

-__Step 4: Install the awesome "now" CLI__
+__Step 4: Install the awesome [`now`](https://zeit.co/now) CLI__

     npm install -g now

-These guys are amazing hosts.
-[Check them out.](https://zeit.co/now#)

 __Step 5: Deploy to "now"__

-    cp .env .envnow && now  && rm -r .envnow

-The above command will create a temporary file to expose your `.env` file to the `now` host.
-It will then deploy to `now` and subsequently delete the temp env file.
+    npm run deploy

 That's it.
 Your clipboard will contain the address of the deployed app.
 Open your browser, paste, go.
+These guys are seriously awesome hosts.
+[Check them out.](https://zeit.co/now)

 ## npm script commands##